aochagavia/buy-me-a-beer/readme.md

 * Process payments
 * Persist user messages
-* Logging in as admin to moderate user messages
+* Logging in as admin to view statistics

 Additionally, to keep mental sanity in the development process we must be able to: